|• Tape Conversion||• Tape Migration||• Tape Stacking|

 Interaction With Tape Management

-FATSCOPY includes interfaces to IBM’s DFSMSrmm and Computer Associates’ CA-1 and TLMS, which allow it to gain access to complete information about the tape volumes and data sets that it is copying.
+FATSCOPY includes interfaces to ASG-ZARA, Computer Associates’ CA-1, Computer Associates' TLMS and IBM-RMM, which allow it to gain access to complete information about the tape volumes and data sets that it is copying.
 Information recorded in the Tape Management System can be propagated to the Tape Management records of the output data sets.
 The input tapes can be optionally returned to scratch status.Flexible Licensing

 If you have long-term management requirements or short-term migration needs we can help.
 FATSCOPY can be licensed under a range of cost effective options, catering for both long-term usage and short-term projects.Checkpoint Restart, Auditing Reports and Simulate